turgu1/esp32-scheme-vm/README.md

 an ESP32 electronic circuit **hooked to you computer through an USB serial port**.
 The author uses a ESP-WROOM-32 development board (Nodemcu) similar to the one offered by [amazon](https://www.amazon.com/HiLetgo-ESP-WROOM-32-Development-Microcontroller-Integrated/dp/B0718T232Z/ref=sr_1_1?ie=UTF8&qid=1515534535&sr=8-1&keywords=esp32+nodemcu).
-The example here will use the fibo.scm program compiled in the preceeding step.
+The example here will use the fibo.scm program compiled in the preceding step.

    * Configure ESP-IDF to identify the USB port on which the development board is connected.
 Use the following command: